asmith2233-clt/MiniMart-Ledger/README.md

 Mini Mart Ledger Application
 # Project Description

-The Mini Mart Ledger App is a console-based Java program that helps users track financial transactions for a small business such as a gas station or convenience store.
+The Mini Mart Ledger App is a program that helps users track financial transactions for my small business which would be a gas station or convenience store.

 It allows users to: